1. What's the point?

 See my problem set solutions for examples.

 No. Do not write something like, "Now use the molar mass to convert from grams to moles," or, "Now plug in the variables."
-If they're not given, you should explain where the values of the variables are coming from, but if you're just doing basic algebra or using the factor-label method, I don't want a play-by-play.
+If they're not given, you should explain where the values of the variables are coming from, but if you're just doing basic algebra, I don't want a play-by-play.
 If it feels like a waste of your time to write it down, it probably is.

 6. When should I start working on the problems?